 American Foulbrood

-If you have never heard of these diseases or you are unaware of how they present in a beehive then you must take steps now to familiarise yourself with them.
+If you have never heard of these diseases or are unaware of how they present in a beehive, you must take steps now to familiarise yourself with them.

-Honeybees swarm due to the brood box becoming congested with brood, honey and pollen.
-When the bees run out of space, they will build swarm cells.
-Soon after a large number of bees will leave with the old queen to start a new colony.
+Honeybees swarm when the brood box becomes congested with brood, honey, and pollen.
+When the bees run out of space, they build swarm cells.
+Soon after, a large number of bees leave with the old queen to start a new colony.

 Swarming can set your hive back quite a bit, and some colonies fail if they don’t successfully requeen.